 Read a rhyming book from the "Singing" booklist.
 Say or sing rhymes.
 Pick out rhyming words and talk about how the middle and endings sound alike.
 Say or sing a rhyme again and stop before a rhyming word.
 Have your child fill in the missing word.

 Count the number of days in November.
 Count the number of weeks.
 Talk to your child about the number of days in each week and the number of weeks in each month.

 Attend the Library's "Super Sing-Along" program this month.
 Learn some new songs and sing old favorites.
 Find program schedules at www.WB-Buzz.org

 More Great Books to Read(click on a title to check for availability at the Library)

-- Since the ABC song in different ways.
+- Try to sing ABC song in different ways.
 Sing it Opera Style, sing it Rap Style, sing it Rock and Roll Style.
-This way you can hear the difference in how the letters sound.
+This way you can hear the difference in how th letters sound.